bluestone-live/bluestone/scripts/README.md

 ### bash

-Use `help` to find out about usage info for each script, for example:
+To find out about usage info for each script, simply run the script without no arguments:

 ```
-./scripts/bash/deployTokens help
+./scripts/bash/deployTokens
 ```

 ### javascript